raganwald/javascript-allonge/manuscript/markdown/Instances and Classes/revisiting-partial.md

       })
     })

-`Function.prototype.bind` can sometimes be used to accomplish the same thing, but will be much faster.
+`Function.prototype.bind` can sometimes be used to accomplish the same thing, and will be much faster.
 For example, instead of:

     function add (verb, a, b) {
       return "The " + verb + " of " + a + ' and ' + b + ' is ' + (a + b)